Free Barcode Generator: Create UPC, EAN,

 A barcode is a visual representation of data — numbers, letters, or both — that can be read by machines.
 Most barcodes are one-dimensional (1D), displaying data as parallel black and white lines of varying widths.
 Two-dimensional (2D) barcodes like PDF417 and Data Matrix use patterns of squares and dots to store more information in a smaller space.

 Barcodes power the modern supply chain.
 Governed by standards from GS1, they speed up checkout at retail stores, track packages across continents, identify patients in hospitals, and catalog books in libraries.
 If you've ever scanned a product at self-checkout or tracked a package online, you've used a barcode.
-There are 12+ barcode types, each designed for specific industries and use cases.
-A free barcode generator like QRKIT lets you create any of these formats in seconds — no software to install.
+There are many barcode types, each designed for specific industries and use cases.
+QRKIT's free barcode generator creates fourteen of them in seconds — the ten most widely used 1D formats plus four 2D codes, Data Matrix, GS1 DataMatrix, Aztec and PDF417 — with no software to install.

 Barcode types